Carbon-Twelve-C12/supernova/README.md

 ## Current Status
 **Version: 2.0.0-QR1** (Quantum-Resistant 1)

 The core quantum cryptography infrastructure is complete and compiling.
 We are now in the final phase of integration and testing before the public testnet launch.
-See our [Quantum Migration Plan](QUANTUM_MIGRATION_PLAN.md) for full details.

 - **Core Blockchain**: ✅ 100% complete
 - **Quantum Cryptography**: ✅ 100% implemented
 - **Lightning Network (Quantum)**: ✅ 100% implemented
-- **Node Integration**: 🔄 95% complete (9 errors remaining)
+- **Node Integration**: ✅ 100% complete

 ---